njgeorge000158/UK-Food-Magazine-Restaurant-Analysis-using-NoSQL-and-MongoDB/README.TECHNCAL.md

 timex.py

-If the folders, logs and omages, are not present, an IPython notebook will create them.
-The folder, resources, holds the input file for the IPython Notebook, mongodb_setup.ipynb; the folder, logs, contains log files from testing the IPython Notebooks; and the folder, images has the PNG image and html files of the IPython Notebooks' tables and plots.
+If the folders, logs and images, are not present, an IPython notebook will create them.
+The folder, resources, holds the input file for the IPython Notebooks; the folder, logs, contains log files from testing the IPython Notebooks; and the folder, images has the PNG image and html files of the IPython Notebooks' tables and plots.

 To place the IPython notebook in log mode or image mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In log mode, it writes information to the log file in the folder, logs.
-If the program is in image mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the folder, images.
+In log mode, the notebook writes information to the log file in the folder, logs.
+If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to png files in the folder, images.

 ----